 Supplemental oxygen is a prescription medication.

 Oxygen therapy is considered a medical treatment, and therefore must be prescribed by a doctor.
-Some patients may require oxygen therapy at home throughout the day, while others may need it only while at the doctor's office or when exerting themselves.
+Some patients may require oxygen therapy at home throughout the day, while others may need it only when exerting themselves and/or during sleep.

 If you're a candidate for supplemental oxygen therapy, your prescription may include: